tribrotos/Encrypt/README.md

-This code for encrypt and decrypt run on python3 enjoy this app :)
+This code for encrypt and decrypt with caesar method run on python3 enjoy this app :)